ninya-io/ninya.io/README.md

 ####How?

 StackExchange does not offer a public search API (they have a paid candidate search though!).
-That means, we first have to fetch all their users (actually only the top 20,000) and combine them with their top 30 tags of the answers they have given.
-We store that information in a CouchDB on heroku.
+That means, we first have to fetch all their users (currently only the top 50,000) and combine them with their top 30 tags of the answers they have given.
+We store that information in a PostgresSQL (yep, Postgres can be used as a schemaless DB!) database on heroku.
 We then use a slim Node.js backend to serve our client requests.

 ####Developing